-Each of our Residential locations has a Residential support team who are responsible for your welfare and for disciplinary matters within University Accommodation.
-We are all either students or staff members of the University living amongst you and are available to support you at any time during your stay in Halls.
+Each of our residential locations has a Residential Support Team who are responsible for your welfare and for disciplinary matters within University Accommodation.
+We are all either students or staff members of the University living amongst you and are available to support you at any time during your time in Halls.

 What sorts of problems can mentors help with?

-We are here to ensure students welfare within the residences, which means we are here to help resolve any issues that may jeopardise that.
+We are here to ensure students' welfare within Halls, which means we are here to help resolve any issues that may jeopardise that.
 This might mean a noisy neighbour, messy flatmates, if you are homesick or not happy with your course, food thieves… or any other unexpected “surprise” throughout the year.
 Anything you tell your mentor will be treated in the strictest confidence, so please don’t be afraid to approach us.

 How do mentors resolve problems?

 Now you have left home and are living independently, we consider you to be young adults and therefore to behave as such.
 We would always encourage you to try and resolve a problem amongst yourselves first.
 You may want to speak to your Mentor for advice on how to do this - in our experience, the simplest and quickest way to resolve any issues is by talking to your flatmates.